||Take Action||Special -

 Best-selling author Kenneth R. Timmerman has spent his career investigating the dark side of national security.

-Over the past three decades he has interviewed dissidents behind the Iron Curtain, covered numerous Middle East wars and false-hope peace treaties, interviewed suicide bombers, debriefed defectors from Iranian intelligence organizatons, and covered the plight of Christians persecuted for their faith.
+Over the past three decades he has interviewed dissidents behind the Iron Curtain, covered numerous Middle East wars, interviewed suicide bombers, debriefed defectors from Iranian intelligence organizatons, and covered the plight of Christians persecuted for their faith.

 Click here for a 1-page PDF bio.

-His just-released third novel, St. Peter's Bones, is a witness to the persecuted church in Iraq, and is based on numerous reporting trips to northern Iraq, Jordan, and Lebanon.
-It is a war novel with a political twist.
+Ken's recent novel, St. Peter's Bones, is a witness to the persecuted church in Iraq, and is based on numerous reporting trips to northern Iraq, Jordan, and Lebanon.
+It is a war novel with a political twist, set in the midst of same areas that were overrun by ISIS in June 2014.

-Best-selling author Robert Spencer, the editor of Jihadwatch.org, called it "a wildly inventive and highly gripping thriller that encompasses the secret and long-hidden origins of Islam."
+Best-selling author Robert Spencer, the editor of Jihadwatch.org, called the novel "a wildly inventive and highly gripping thriller that encompasses the secret and long-hidden origins of Islam."

 For his work in exposing the Islamic Republic of Iran's nuclear weapons program, he was nominated for the 2006 Nobel Peace Prize by former Swedish deputy Prime Minister Per Ahlmark.